Meet the Anja Greer Leadership Team

 Mahmoud Harding

-Mahmoud is a North Carolina native who has taught math and data science at NCSSM for five years.
+Mahmoud Harding is a NC native who has taught math and data science at NCSSM and NC State for the past several years.
 He enjoys developing course material and collaborating with colleagues on projects.
-He taught both university and secondary school in the Middle East from 2002 to 2017.
-Previously, he worked as a programmer at Vf Corporation and as a systems analyst at IBM and Revlon.
-He holds a B.S. in Mathematics Education with a minor in Computer Science, an M.S. in Applied Mathematics and most recently completed a Graduate Certificate in Applied Statistics and Data Management.
+From 2002 to 2017 he taught in the Middle East at both university and secondary schools.
+Previously, he worked as a programmer at Vf Corporation and as a systems analyst at both IBM and Revlon.
+Currently, he works for Data Science 4 Everyone as an instructional designer and advocate for the inclusion of data literacy and science in K-12 education.

 Thomas Hill